 The Nevada State College (NSC) Administrative Faculty Merit Pay Policy supports the College’s commitment to reward excellence.
 Merit Pay is awarded to recognize and retain high-performing Administrative Faculty who make significant contributions to the mission and goals of NSC.

-This policy defines a College-wide frarnework for Merit Pay determination, in compliance with Chapter 6, Section I of the NSC Bylaws.
+This policy defines a College-wide framework for Administrative Faculty Merit Pay determination, in compliance with Chapter 6, Section 10 of the NSC Bylaws.
 The policy is pursuant to the preservation of transparency in Merit Pay awards.

 Administrative Faculty: A subset of the category of administrators defined in section 1.1.b of the NSHE Code and Title 4, Chapter 3, Section 2(1)(d) of the NSHE Board of Regents Handbook.
-(Nevada System of Higher Education CODE, Chapter 7, section 7.2.’1.; Chapter 3, Section 2(b) and 3(b) of the NSC Bylaws).
+(NSHE Code, Chapter 7, section 7.2.1.; NSC Bylaws, Chapter 3, Section 2(c) and 3(b) ).

 Fiscal Year: Period beginning July 1 of one year and extending through June 30 of the next year.

 Institutional Base Salary (IBS): The annual compensation paid by the College for an individual’s appointment, whether that individual’s time is spent on research, instruction, administration, or other activities.
 IBS excludes any income that an individual earns outside of duties stipulated in the employee’s basic appointment.

 Merit Pay: Addition to Institutional Base Salary earned by eligible Administrative Faculty for high levels of performance as documented in the annual evaluation report.

 Merit Pool: Total funds allocated as a designated percentage of NSC’s annual budget.

 Share: Portion of the Merit Pool available to Administrative Faculty based on “excellent” and “commendable” ratings in their annual evaluations.